 Christ would argue that "if this condition is not met, then we will want to use the naïve model (as [Andrew] Marshall calls it) instead of our complicated econometrics, or at least to revise our econometric analysis at certain points" (ibid.).
-Even if his tone seemed that of a discouraged and unconvinced researcher (at least compared to Klein's optimistic tone) he

-27 "Related objectives [of his project were] the testing of alternative business cycles and the description of history." (ibid.).
+Even if his tone seemed that of a discouraged and unconvinced researcher (at least compared to Klein's optimistic tone) he made another statement to defend the econometric approach: "even if such a naïve model does predict about as well as our econometric model, our model is still preferable because it can predict consequences of alternative policy measures and of other exogenous changes, while the naïve model cannot" (ibid.).
+Christ used two naïve models to test the accuracy of prediction of Klein's models: